High risk groups

 What are your rights in relation the personal data we process?

-Access – you can request copies of any of your personal information that is held by the Council.
+Access – you can request copies of your personal information that is held by the Council.

 Rectification – you can ask us to correct any incorrect information.